adriangs1996/wintry/README.md

-# Wintry ==> A new python web framework with cool features for ... everybody
+# Wintry: A new python web framework with cool features for ... everybody